Experts are warning that a summer heatwave across Europe could lead to a surge in coronavirus infections.

 Dressing for the weather may sound obvious, but clothes can make a real difference to how our bodies handle heat.
 Avoid the temptation to strip off, because you may be at greater risk of sunburn, which can affect your body's ability to cool itself.

-On night times, fabric is critical again.
+At night, fabric is critical again.
 Lightweight materials for bedding and nightwear can help you keep cool - as can sleeping naked and avoiding sharing space with partners.

 In case of wildfires